22aispro/Fembindable-events/README.md

 # 🔗 fembindables

-**fembindables** is a fast and minimal signal (event) system for Lua-based environments like Roblox.
+**fembindables** is a minimal signal (event) system for Lua-based environments like Roblox.
 It provides simple APIs for creating, connecting, firing, and disconnecting events efficiently.

 ---